AlexWaveDiver/TranslaTale/README.md

 ====================
 * Sometimes, when saving the file, the lines array have an overflow causing a NullPointerException.
 It's recommended to make a backup of your text file before overwriting it.

-* Word wrap for long sentences.
+* There is no word wrap for long sentences.

 If you have an unaddressed issue, feel free to submit it here: